royludo/SFBIStats/README.md

 ### 4.1 Environment setup

 The following procedures assume you have the [conda environment manager](http://conda.pydata.org/docs/) installed.
-Else, here is the [miniconda download page](http://conda.pydata.org/miniconda.html).
+If you don't, here is the [miniconda download page](http://conda.pydata.org/miniconda.html).

 #### 4.1.1 The quick way